BhaskarJyotiBorah/linux-git-java-practice/DSA/Dynamic_Programming/Tabulation/dp_Fibonacci/Readme.md

 5. We Tabulate the Base cases first: dp[0] = 0;
            dp[1] = 1;
 6. We Then Loop through and array starting from the next number that we need.
-Tha is 2.
+That is 2.
        ```java

        for(int i = 2; i<=n; i++){